 One of those tools that can help you do this and improve the lead generation on your website is Sleeknote.

-I had the pleasure to interview Kristian Jønsson, a Growth Marketer at Sleeknote who gives us an insight of the current challenges, the best performing practices and the future trends of leads generation.
+I had the pleasure to interview Kristian Jønsson, a Growth Marketer at Sleeknote who gives us an insight into the current challenges, the best performing practices and the future trends of leads generation.

 Hey Kristian, tell us more about you and your company Sleeknote?